 We would like to thank our Founding Associates for their time and advice: Laura Aldridge, Jordan Baseman, Florence Dwyer, Lauren Gault, Ashanti Harris, Ainslie Henderson, Genevieve Herr, Raisa Kabir, Jasleen Kaur, Heiba Lamara, Hope Dickson Leach, Duncan Marquiss, Luke Pell, Ciara Phillips, Oliver Raymond-Barker, James Rigler, David Sherry, Michael Stumpf, and James Thompson.

 Associates – stay in touch!
-Share your news with us by emailing Alex Marrs (Senior Producer) directly and we’re happy to share updates from our Associates on this page and in our seasonal Associates Newsletter.
+Share your news with us by emailing Alex Marrs (Senior Producer) directly and we’re happy to share updates from our Associates on this page and in our monthly Associates Newsletter.

 Jude Barber is an architect and director at Collective Architecture with studios in Glasgow, Edinburgh and Dundee.
 Together, the team has delivered key projects around the UK that include Glasgow Women’s Library and the City Observatory Calton Hill, Edinburgh.
 Jude also has specific expertise in strategic planning having co-designed proposals for Granton Waterfront in Edinburgh, […]